RickWillcox/amazon-web-scrape-jupyter-notebook/README.md

 There is probably a few bugs so test and adjust.

 You will need to point this line `ser = Service("C:\\Program Files\\geckodriver.exe")` to the location your geckodriver.exe is
-Code is made for firefox, you need to use different driver code for other browsers (although it is very similar).
+Code is made for firefox, also different driver code for other browsers (although it is very similar).
 Just google selenium + webdriver + your browser for info.